Yeah, JavaScript!

 }, false);

-is fired when everything (including images) is loaded.
+load is fired when everything (including images) is loaded.
 Most of the time you'll want to invoke your scripts when the DOM has loaded.

 document.addEventListener('DOMContentLoaded', function(event) {